 For centuries, American Indians from throughout North America have come to Pipestone to harvest this red soapstone-like material, which is used for making peace pipes and other artifacts, such as turtles and eagles from quarries in southwestern Minnesota.
 Attractions at the Monument include operating quarries, craftspeople carving the pipestone, and an interpretive center and gift shop.
 Believed to be sacred ground, the Monument is a surprising relief from the surrounding prairie, with forest, rock formations, water falls and native plants.

-The newly constructed Guthrie, in a spectacular award-winning facility designed by Jean Nouvel, sits along the banks of the Mississippi River.
+The Guthrie, in a spectacular award-winning facility designed by Jean Nouvel, sits along the banks of the Mississippi River.
 Productions are shown on three stages where visitors can enjoy breathtaking views from the cantilevered bridge over the river.
 Minneapolis is home to over 75 theater companies.
 Many more are found in the Twin Cities area, where one may find Broadway shows or original, avant-garde productions, comedy and dinner theater.

 Saint Paul Winter Carnival

 The Saint Paul Winter Carnival, dating back to 1886, operates from late January to early February and is one of the oldest and largest festivals in the nation.
-For ten days, you can find parades and competitions throughout the city of Saint Paul.
+For ten days, one can find parades and competitions throughout the city of Saint Paul.
 Events include ice and snow sculpturing, giant slides, golfing on snow, and car races on ice-covered lakes.